-Centre des Monuments Nationaux will be holding its annual Easter egg hunt at 53 national monuments across France on Sunday, April 8, 2012.
+Centre des Monuments Nationaux will be holding its annual Easter egg hunt at some 53 castles, fortresses, archaeological sites and other national monuments across France on Sunday, March 31, 2013.

-Called Oeufs, énigmes et chocolat (eggs, enigmas and chocolate), the event is a fun way for children and their families to learn about history and architecture.
-It is sponsored in part by Cémoi, one of France’s oldest chocolate manufacturers.
+The event, called Œufs, énigmes et chocolat (eggs, enigmas and chocolate), is a fun way for children and their families to learn about history and architecture.
+As in other years, is sponsored in part by Cémoi, one of France’s oldest chocolate manufacturers.

-In Paris, the chocolate egg hunts will be taking place at the Conciergerie and Tours de la Cathédrale Notre Dame.
+In Paris, the Easter egg hunts will be taking place at the Conciergerie and Tours de la Cathédrale Notre Dame.

-What: Oeufs, énigmes et chocolat (chocolate Easter egg hunt)
+What: Œufs, énigmes et chocolat (chocolate Easter egg hunt)

 Where: Conciergerie, 2, boulevard du Palais, 75001 Paris; and Tour de la Cathédrale Notre-Dame, place du Parvis Notre-Dame, 75004 Paris